m0isey-k/rest-api-project/README.md

 # rest-api-project
-REST API for managing your book, movie and game collection(AEH)
+REST web app for managing your book, movie and game collection(AEH)